Dogs at Risk for Nasal Mites

 Environment

-Pets that frequent boarding facilities, parks, grooming salons, or shelters often face a greater chance of exposure because of their close contact with other animals.
+Those that regularly visit boarding spots, parks, grooming salons, or shelters face higher exposure risk due to close contact with others.

 Breed